Electrolysis vs laser hair removal: which is right for you?

 Electrolysis vs laser hair removal: cost considerations

-The cost of electrolysis vs laser hair removal will vary based on several factors, including the area and amount of hair you want to be eliminated, the number of sessions you need, and the provider you’re working with.
+The cost of electrolysis vs laser hair removal will vary based on several factors, including the area and amount of hair you want to be eliminated from, the number of sessions required, and the provider.

-Claire Tindall, manager of PR and communications at RealSelf, estimates that the average cost of electrolysis is around $425 / £305, while the average cost of laser hair removal at about $875 / £630.
-RealSelf’s researchers say about 7 in 10 women consider electrolysis to be worth it overall.
-Meanwhile, about 8-9 in 10 women say laser hair removal is worth it.
+Claire Tindall, PR and communications manager at RealSelf, estimates that the average cost of electrolysis is around $425 (£305), while the average cost of laser hair removal at about $875 (£630).
+RealSelf’s researchers say about 7 in 10 women consider electrolysis to be worth it overall, while about 8-9 in 10 say laser hair removal is worth it.

-Which hair removal method is best for you?
+Electrolysis vs laser hair removal: which is best for you?

-As well as mulling over these factors, it’s can also be very helpful to consult the professionals.
-They’ll be able to give you all the information you need to understand how either electrolysis or laser hair removal treatments could help you achieve your goals—and why one might be a better option for you over another.
+As well as considering these factors, the professionals themselves will be able to give you all the information you need to understand how electrolysis or laser hair removal treatments could help you achieve your goals—and why one might be a better option for you over another.
+(Whichever method you choose, always use one of the best sunscreens for face and body afterward to keep your skin protected.)

 -